ccym/Database-Project/README.md

    2. Change the price of a dish in a table, this can only be done by manager.

  - **Delete**
-   1. Delete a contry table.
+   1. Delete a country table.
    2. Delete a dish inside a country table.
    3. Delete a column, for example price, and ingredients inside a country table.